SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 Sometimes it's useful to provide an external parameter name for a method's first parameter, even though this is not the default behavior.
-You can either add an explicit external name yourself, or you can prefix the first parameter's name with a hash symbol to use the local name as an external name too.
+To do so, you can add an explicit external name yourself. or you can prefix the first parameter's name with a hash symbol to use the local name as an external name too.